 A main multi-use path along SR-53 has greater opportunity for branching off into neighborhoods compared to other roads on Catawba Island.
 As shown in Figure 1 above, there is a higher density of residential population along SR-53.
 The location along and near SR-53 will have the opportunity to give access to more people.
 Residents in the medium density areas have calmer streets with lower speed limits.
-If pedestrians are traveling to a multi-use path without using their vehicles and are without access to pedestrian facilities, it will be safer for them to travel from the medium density neighborhoods to SR-53 rather than travel from the high density area to Northwest Catawba Road.
+If pedestrians are traveling to a multi-use path without using their vehicles and are without access to pedestrian facilities, it will be safer for them to travel from the medium density neighborhoods to SR-53 rather than travel from the high-density area to Northwest Catawba Road.

 Currently, public pedestrian facilities are nearly non-existent on Catawba Island.
-There is only public sidewalk located along East Moores Dock Road for less than 500 feet.
+The only public sidewalk is located along East Moores Dock Road for less than 500 feet.
 The only marked crosswalks are at the intersection of Sloan Street and Crogan Street, despite the absence of pedestrian facilities on either side.
-Trails at Catawba Point Preserve and Cedar Meadows Nature Preserve have limited accessibility, therefore, they do not provide the same benefit as a 10-foot-wide multi-use path separated from vehicular traffic.
+Trails at Catawba Point Preserve and Cedar Meadows Nature Preserve are stone and dirt trails with limited accessibility, therefore, they do not provide the same benefit as a 10-foot-wide multiuse path which would meet ADA guidelines.